-July 30, 2018
+July 30, 2019

-Schenck SC 712 Riverfront Drive, Suite 301 Sheboygan WI, 53081
+CliftonLarsonAllen LLP 712 Riverfront Drive, Suite 301 Sheboygan WI, 53081

-This representation letter is provided in connection with your audit of the financial statements of the City of Fond du Lac, Wisconsin (the "City"), which comprise the respective financial position of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information as of December 31, 2017, and the respective changes in the financial position and where applicable, cash flows for the year then ended, and the related notes to the financial statements for the purpose of expressing opinions as to whether the financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).
+This representation letter is provided in connection with your audit of the financial statements of the City of Fond du Lac, which comprise the respective financial position of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information as of December 31, 2018, and the respective changes in financial position and, where applicable, cash flows for the year then ended, and the related notes to the financial statements, for the purpose of expressing opinions on whether the financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).

 Certain representations in this letter are described as being limited to matters that are material.
 Items are considered material, regardless of size, if they involve an omission or misstatement of accounting information that, in light of surrounding circumstances, makes it probable that the judgment of a reasonable person relying on the information would be changed or influenced by the omission or misstatement.
-An omission or misstatement that is monetarily small in amount could be considered material as a result of qualitative factors.

-We confirm, to the best of our knowledge and belief, as of July 30, 2018, the following representations made to you during your audit.
+We confirm, to the best of our knowledge and belief, as of July 30, 2019, the following representations made to you during your audit of the financial statements as of and for the year ended December 31, 2018.